 - The Constitution:

 - o Financial Regulations

-- Contract Procedure Rules
+- o Contract Procedure Rules

-- Members' Code of Conduct
+- o Members' Code of Conduct

 - o Employees' Code of Conduct

 - Anti-Fraud and Corruption Policy

 - Whistleblowing Policy

 - Anti-Bribery Policy

 - Prosecution Policy

+- Fraud Response Plan

 Failure by an employee to comply with the procedures set out in this policy may lead to disciplinary action being taken against them.
 Any disciplinary action will be dealt with in accordance with the Council's Disciplinary Policy.